HilaBarkan6/LLM_education/README.md

 # LLM_education
-Stav and Hila final project for LLM in education workshop.
+Stav and Hila's final project for 'Applying LLMs to Education' workshop.

-Final submission is on branch main
+Final submission is on branch main.

 In this repository -

 Paper as pdf file

-Dataset as csv and pickle, in directory 'evaluation_dataset"
+Dataset as csv and pickle, in directory 'evaluation_dataset'

 Scripts used to generate the results, in directory 'scripts'